-The Wonder Mill is a micronizing mill that will grind wheat, corn, rice, legumes, dry beans and other small grains.
-The setting can be adjusted to produce course to super-fine flours.
+The Wonder Mill is a micronizing mill that will grind wheat, corn, rice, legumes, dry beans, and other small grains.
+The setting can be adjusted to produce coarse to super-fine flours.
 It can grind up to 100 pounds of flour in an hour.

 You can view the manual for the Wonder Mill here to learn more about how it operates.